danielealbano/cachegrand/docs/architecture/fast-fixed-memory-allocator.md

 the memory to the OS and therefore the extra cost of the `munmap` is amortized avoiding having to have an additional garbage collector thread that would have to run periodically to release the memory to the OS.

+In terms of security, in addition to using guard pages to catch memory overflows, another huge advantage of using FFMA comes from a secure memory allocation, the memory allocated by FFMA is always allocated using a random address in memory, this is achieved by using the `mmap` with the `MAP_FIXED_NOREPLACE` flag, and de-facto makes it impossible to try to guess the address of the memory allocated by FFMA providing an additional layer of security against memory attacks.

 ### Data Structures

 ```mermaid